Ayush-More/job_portal/REDESIGN_COMPLETE.md

-# ✅ REDESIGN COMPLETE - JobPortal Pro
+# ✅ REDESIGN COMPLETE - Ittihad Placement

 ## 🎉 Project Status: 100% COMPLETE

-The complete redesign of JobPortal Pro has been successfully completed and deployed.
+The complete redesign of Ittihad Placement has been successfully completed and deployed.
 The platform now features a stunning modern, vibrant, and professional design that will impress clients and engage users.

 ---

 ## 📋 Executive Summary

-**Project**: Complete UI/UX Redesign of JobPortal Pro **Status**: ✅ COMPLETE & PRODUCTION READY **Duration**: Comprehensive overhaul
+**Project**: Complete UI/UX Redesign of Ittihad Placement **Status**: ✅ COMPLETE & PRODUCTION READY **Duration**: Comprehensive overhaul
 **Quality**: Enterprise-grade design